-Many divorcing parents must continue to live together throughout divorce preparation and proceedings.
-This is usually due to financial strain, but may be more complex; your situation may be different on the surface, but everyone can relate to the emotional toll that it takes.
-If you’ve found yourself in this position, the following survival strategies can help you create boundaries with your ex as well as provide you with pointers for successful co-parenting.
+Even if your situation is different on the surface, everyone can relate to the emotional toll that cohabitating with an ex can take.
+If you’ve found yourself in this position, the following survival strategies can help you live in harmony with your ex as well as provide you with pointers for successful co-parenting.

 Decide When to Tell Your Kids About the Divorce

-Some couples who plan to continue living together temporarily would rather not tell the kids what’s going on until an actual physical separation takes place when one parent moves out.
-Other couples prefer to be completely up front with their children, particularly if they have the ability to sleep in separate rooms.
-Whatever you decide, make sure that you and your ex are in agreement about how much to tell the kids so that there are no surprise announcements.
+Some couples who plan to continue living together temporarily would rather not talk to the kids about the divorce until an actual physical separation occurs upon one parent moving out.
+Other couples prefer to be completely up front with their children, depending on the kids' age and emotional maturity.
+Whatever you decide, make sure that you and your ex are in agreement about how much to reveal to the children so that there are no surprise announcements.

-If it’s come to the point where you and your soon-to-be-ex are barely speaking, do everything you can to make the conflict less obvious to your children.
+If your relationship with your ex is starting to become contentious, do everything you can to make the conflict less obvious to your children.
 For example, work out a routine where one of you handles the morning duties and the other handles the evening routines.
-Alternatively, if possible, rearrange your work schedules to minimize contact with one another.
+Alternatively, you could rearrange your work schedules to minimize contact with one another.

 Whether your children know about the impending divorce or not, never use them as pawns to communicate information to your ex.
 Likewise, if you notice that your ex is attempting to do just that, make communicating with each other directly a condition of continuing to live together.